nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-traversal/index.md

 traverseInOrder(node) {
     if (node !== null) {
         this.traverseInOrder(node.left);
-        memo.push(node.data);
+        console.log(node.data);
         this.traverseInOrder(node.right);
     }
 }
 ```

 This is a great proof of concept.
 The method works!
-But you can't do anything with the returned values.
-Why?
-We need our method to return them.
+But you can't do anything with a logged value except observe it.
+We need our method to return the values stored in our tree.
 But, what happens if we plug a return value in between our recursive calls to `this.traverseInOrder()`?

 Yep.
 Our method will exit before we traverse the right nodes.